Menu Close

 The mature plant flowers mainly in spring to summer to produce seed for an autumn germination.
 High levels of seed production and seed dormancy results in significant soil seed banks.

-Once adult plants are removed, for several years new seedlings need to be removed preferably before flowering and seeding.
+Cut rather than pull!
 Seedlings are hand pulled.
-Larger plants can be cut at the base from which they rarely regrow, preferably before flowering and seed set.
+Larger plants can be often be hand pulled, but are better cut at the base from which they rarely regrow.
 This creates less soil disturbance and less seed germination than pulling the larger plants.
 If you’d like to find out more about seed germination and its implications, this research abstract is a good summary.

-Polygala is seemingly only in northern Tomaree National Park
+In the national park, Polygala is seemingly only in northern end

 We started working on Polygala at Zenith Beach, and fortunately it was almost restricted to the centre block between the two access paths to the beach.
 Concurrently we also managed bitou.

-Since late 2020 when we started, we’ve had three checking cycles and hopefully none have seeded in that time.
-However we have found flowering Polygala, hopefully none seeded, where we missed young plants on earlier checks.
+Since late 2020 when we started, we’ve had annual checking cycles and hopefully none have seeded in that time.
+However we have found flowering Polygala where we missed young plants on earlier checks and a missed patch of adults, not locate until 2024.

 Removing larger Polygala from the leeward side of Zenith’s frontal dune where it also thrives

-Our priority is to maintain the areas already managed and ensure no seeding occurs, rather than spread ourselves too thinly over too many sites.
-But we have it on our horizon.
+Our priority is to maintain the areas already managed and ensure no new plants grow to seed again, rather than spread ourselves too thinly over too many sites.
+But we have on our horizon.

 In flower there’s little to confuse with Polygala – though some have suggested the threatened mint bush Prostanthera densa in flower could be confusing to the novice.